 - 11.1 Tenure of clearances will vary subject to a number of factors.
-Levels 1 and 2 will not require aftercare but Level 3 will. - 11.2 For Level 3 an annual security review should take place using the appropriate form. - 11.3 Any clearance may be reviewed at an earlier stage, or prior to the review date, if adverse information comes to light relating to the subject, or there is a material change in an individual's personal circumstances. - 11.4 Changes in the personal circumstances of individuals holding NPPV clearance may impact upon their continued suitability to hold that clearance.
-They must, therefore, report any relevant changes, including spouses or partners, changes of address, criminal associations, or other matters relating to the risk factors outlined above in writing, to the Force Vetting Officer.

-11.5 Individuals should be informed that adverse changes in circumstances, or failure to notify such changes, could result in the withdrawal of their vetting clearance.
+FVOs should note that a renewal of clearance requires a full revet i.e. a full application must be completed and all required checks pertinent to that particular level of vetting are to be redone. - 11.2 Levels 1 and 2 will not require aftercare but Level 3 will.
+For Level 3 an annual security review should take place using the appropriate form. - 11.3 Any clearance may be reviewed at an earlier stage, or prior to the review date, if adverse information comes to light relating to the subject, or there is a material change in an individual's personal circumstances. - 11.4 Changes in the personal circumstances of individuals holding NPPV clearance may impact upon their continued suitability to hold that clearance.
+They must, therefore, report any relevant changes, including spouses or partners, changes of address, criminal associations, or other matters relating to the risk factors outlined above in writing, to the Force Vetting Officer. - 11.5 Individuals should be informed that adverse changes in circumstances, or failure to notify such changes, could result in the withdrawal of their vetting clearance.